SpiralBL0CK/cubedos/samples/README.md

   lab assignment used in the electro-mechanical program at Vermont Technical College.
 [This code has *not* yet been updated to reflect the Name_Resolver discipline.]

++ `moonshot`: The complete Moonshot application described by the CubedOS tutorial in the manual.

 + `networking`: A sample application that illustrates message passing across domains using UDP on a conventional TCP/IP network.
 This is essentially the Echo sample reworked as a multi-domain application.